J. P. Walker

-John Paul Walker, or JP (born October 16, 1976), nicknamed "The Don", is a professional snowboarder from Salt Lake City, Utah.
+John Paul Walker, or JP (born October 16, 1976), nicknamed "the Don", is a professional snowboarder from Salt Lake City, Utah.
 In the late 1990s he was instrumental in reviving the jib movement.

 Walker has been recognized with various awards including Snowboarder magazine's Rider of the Year list six times (more than any other rider in history), European magazine Onboard's Jibber of All Time, and his peers voted him for multiple awards in Transworld Snowboarding magazine’s Rider’s Poll.

 Over the course of his career, Walker has produced 17 video parts in many of snowboarding's highest-grossing films.
 In 2009, he filmed a 100% switch part (riding the opposite way that he naturally does) for This Video Sucks, an accomplishment nobody before him had achieved.
 Most recently Walker filmed a segment in the movie Good Look from the production company People.

 Walker has appeared in magazines from around the globe.
 His exposure includes both mainstream publications like, Men's Fitness and Complex and action sports magazines like Snowboarder and Transworld Surf.

+In 2009, ESPN published a feature titled Being JP Walker, highlighting his influence on snowboarding culture and describing him as one of the sport’s most transformative riders.

 Walker guest-edited the February 2010 issue of Snowboarder alongside long-time friend and pro rider, Jeremy Jones.

+In 2012, Walker released his full part from the iconic film Jibberish and discussed its legacy and influence in an interview with espn.

 Walker's ultimate goal is to continue to push the progression of snowboarding to unexpected heights, primarily through his passion and dedication to the sport.

+In 2023, Walker rejoined the Forum brand which was restarted by former teammate Peter Line.